ckoerber/covid-19-analysis/README.md

 `SIHR-SIR-benchmark` | Comparison of SIR model and SIHR model for similar parameters | Models produce similar spread scenario but significantly differ in numbers of hospitalizations if fitted at the initial phase of disease spread
 `NYC-data-preparation` | Model-independent analysis of NYC data | NYC data has seemingly no delay between identifying infections and hospitalizations; Looking at temporal variations, new admissions per day fluctuate around ~10-15%.
 `NYC-social-distancing-fits-SIR` and `SIHR` | Fit analysis of SIR/SIHR model for NYC data | Data is best described if social distancing policies are fitted as well; to reliably extract social distancing fit parameters, a visible kink in new admissions per day should be visible; Fits after kink are consistent and allow meaningful extrapolations for 1-2 weeks.
+`NYC-predictions` | Fit and prediction of `SIR` and `SIHR` to NYC data |  Models agree quantitatively within 1-2 standard deviations and allow consistent predictions.
+SIR describes the data slightly better suggesting no temporal delays in hospitalizations and that hospitalized persons may infect others.

 ## Tests